 There’s no way to sugarcoat this: Illini football is Kansas Jayhawks level bad; plain and simple.

-You can debate until you’re blue in the face who’s fault that is- Smith, Bill Cubit, Josh Whitman, Mike Thomas, Paul Kowalcyzk, Garrick McGee, Tim Beckman, (it’s really a combination of all of them), but you can’t deny that things are getting substantially worse, and you can definitely assume that things might get worse before they get any better.
+You can debate until you’re blue in the face whose fault that is- Smith, Bill Cubit, Josh Whitman, Mike Thomas, Paul Kowalcyzk, Garrick McGee, Hardy Nickerson, Tim Beckman, (it’s really a combination of all of them), but you can’t deny that things are getting substantially worse, and you could assume that things might get worse before they get better.

-Take a look at the records over the past decade and a half, the numbers match up pretty evenly.
+Take a look at the records over the past decade and a half, and you see the numbers match up pretty evenly.

 We spoke with Brendan Dzwierzynski, Sports talk host and reporter for WIBW-AM in Topeka, KS about this analogy.